naveenpr-728/my-portfolio/README.md

 #I can used the html,css for the structure and desining for this portfoilo with animations.

-#To contact any person i created a contact form it is woeking javascript.
+#To contact any person i created a contact form it is working javascript.